DataBooster/PS-WebApi/README.md

 # PS-WebApi
 -- -- -- -- -- -- -- -- -- -- -- -- Let any PowerShell Script or command-line process serve as WebAPI.

 PSWebApi is a simple library for turning PowerShell Scripts or batch/executable files into ASP.NET Web APIs (RESTful Services) out of the box.
+With a PSWebApi Server, you can implement RESTful Services by PowerShell Scripts or batch/executable files.

 ## Overview